©2001-2022 Tuner Information Center. Permission is hereby

 We don't know much about the rare TU-501, which was the lesser sibling of the TU-500.
 It usually sells for $50-100 on eBay, with a high of $116 in 4/07.

-Denon TU-550 (1988, $300) search eBay Our panelist JohnC will have a review of this tuner soon.
+We hope our panelist JohnC will have a review of this tuner eventually.
 The TU-550 usually sells for $55-120 on eBay, with a low of $25 in 1/04.

 We believe that the TU-580RD was the virtually identical European version of the TU-650RD, reviewed below.

-(1987, $400, photo)
+Denon TU-600 (1987, $400, photo)

 The very common TU-600 is supposedly a decent tuner, if you have a good sample that has been aligned, but is no comparison to its well-regarded sibling, the TU-800.
 Our panelist Jim says he has tried several TU-600s and the sensitivity of each example was quite poor.
 See how Jim ranked one of these TU-600s in comparison to many top tuners on our Shootouts page.
 Our contributor Dave N. adds, "I know of an inverse Lirpa, available usually <$50.
 It combines the best sound with worst reception, rumored to be a one-of-a-kind example of genuine engineering entropy.
 Of course I mean the Denon TU-600.
 In a class with few mates, all four available stations will bring tears to your ears.
-Rosewood sides are a must for full ambience."
+Rosewood sides are a must for full ambiance."
 The TU-600 generally sells for $20-40 on eBay, but some people still overpay (like the guy who paid a ridiculous $136 in 1/08).
-[JR]

 (1993, $375, front, back, inside, board)